 Argumentation | 8-12% |

-The long-essay questions in this section are worth 10 points each, while the short-answer questions are worth up to four points each.
-Similar to Section I, this second section will also test your knowledge of content taught in the nine units of AP Chemistry.
-However, unlike the previous section, which only tests 5 of the 6 science practices, this section will test your skills in all six science practices.
+The long essay questions in this section are worth 10 points each, while the short-answer questions are worth up to 4 points each.
+This second section will also test your knowledge of the content taught in the 9 units of AP Chemistry.
+However, unlike the previous section, which only tests 5 of the 6 science practices, this section will test your skills in all 6 science practices.

 Let's take a look at the weight distribution of each of the science practices in this section.